How do I transfer my pension to Australia?

 DID YOU ALREADY TRANSFER YOUR UK FUNDS TO A QROPS?

 Despite previous assurances, this pension will not be exempt from taxation in Australia.
-However, there are viable solutions available such as the UK Pension Transfer Australia or the New Zealand QROPS.
-Many British expatriates in Australia with pre-existing private or employee pensions in the UK have utilized the QROPS, a Qualifying Recognised Overseas Pension Scheme.
-However, QROPS solutions recommended to expats in the late 2000s and early 2010s were typically Malta or Gibraltar-based, which are not recognized by the Australian Taxation Office (ATO).
+However, viable solutions are available such as the UK Pension Transfer Australia or the New Zealand QROPS.
+Many British expatriates in Australia with pre-existing private or employee pensions in the UK have utilised the QROPS, a Qualifying Recognised Overseas Pension Scheme.
+However, QROPS solutions recommended to expats in the late 2000s and early 2010s were typically Malta or Gibraltar-based, which the Australian Taxation Office (ATO) did not recognise.
 Therefore, pensions may now be taxed at a higher rate than those based in ATO-recognized countries, and there is a potential risk of mismanagement if the scheme is not regulated by the Australian Securities and Investments Commission (ASIC).

 The solution – The New Zealand QROPS